 In 18 years, your portfolio value will grow to around $255,286, assuming all dividends were reinvested to boost the compounding effect.
 If we assume a constant 5% annual dividend yield, this provides you with $1,064 in monthly passive income.
 At this point, you can stop your monthly contributions and begin withdrawing your dividends to spend!

 Assuming a 5% dividend yield with no capital appreciation is more of a base-case scenario.
-Over the long term, REITs tend to offer both dividend yield and the potential for capital appreciation.
-On average, if we take dividend yield to be 5%, and capital appreciation to be 2% each year, the long-term total return for a REIT could approach 7% each year.
+On average, if we take dividend yield to be 5%, and capital appreciation to be 2% each year, the long-term total return for a stock could approach 7% each year.

 Based on this scenario, it would take 15 years to build a portfolio value of $241,843.
 At a 5% dividend yield, this would provide you with $1,008 per month in dividend income.